world-politics-datalab/humanrights-treaties-ratification-status/README.md

 This repository contains data on the ratification of the core United Nations human rights instruments.
 The data was extrapolated from the United Nations Treaty Collection's [webpage](https://treaties.un.org/Pages/ViewDetails.aspx?src=TREATY&mtdsg_no=IV-2&chapter=4&clang=_en).

-**It is important to note that this files does not include all state parties to the convention.
-It only measures UN member states' willingness to ratify these legal instruments**.
+**NOTE**: *These files does not include all state parties to the convention.
+They only measure UN member states' willingness to ratify these legal instruments*.

 ## Legal Instruments: